Hammer vs Hammerless Double-Barrel Shotguns: A Comprehensive Analysis for Indian Firearm Enthusiasts

 Indian shooters often use shotguns for:

-Hunting in uneven terrain
+Hunting in uneven terrain.

-Jungle and hill carry
+Jungle and hill carry.

-Long walks with loaded but uncocked guns
+Long walks with loaded but uncocked guns.

 In such conditions:

-Visual confirmation of safety is valuable
+Visual confirmation of safety is valuable.

-Simplicity favors reliability
+Simplicity favors reliability.

-Old guns demand conservative handling
+Old guns demand conservative handling.

 This explains why many experienced Indian shooters still trust external hammer guns for field carry, despite their slower operation.

+The debate is not about which design is “modern” or “obsolete.”
+It is about mechanical reality.
+A well-maintained hammerless shotgun is safe and efficient.
 A hammer shotgun, carried uncocked, is mechanically safer against drops—especially in very old British imports.

 In the end, condition, inspection, and handling discipline matter more than the presence or absence of visible hammers.